Alex Greenwald: Mark Ronson & The Business International

 Greenwald is the executive producer and one of the musicians in The Business International.
 He also helped to write several of the songs on their album Record Collection.
 He is one of the lead singers in the song 'The Night Last Night', and appeared in the music video for "The Bike Song".

 Cameos

-In addition to the commercials for the Gap and his appearance in the 2001 film Donnie Darko, Greenwald appeared in two music videos for the electronica band M83 – "Don't Save Us From the Flames" and "Teen Angst", the video for Uffie's "ADD SUV" and also in videos for Mark Ronson, including the video for "Just".
+In addition to the commercials for the Gap and his appearance in the 2001 film Donnie Darko, Greenwald appeared in two music videos for the electronica band M83 – "Don't Save Us From the Flames" and "Teen Angst", the video for Uffie and Pharrell Williams' "ADD SUV", and also in videos for Mark Ronson, including the second video for "Just".

 Personal life

-In 2013, Greenwald began a relationship with actress Brie Larson.
+In 2013, Greenwald began a relationship with actress, singer and filmmaker Brie Larson.
 In May 2016, Larson's representative confirmed that the pair was engaged.
+They lived together in the Hollywood Hills neighborhood of Los Angeles.
+In a 2017 USA Today interview, Larson credited Greenwald for creating a safe space for her and for empowering her to take risks in her work.
 On January 10, 2019, it was reported that Greenwald and Larson had called off their engagement.
 In June 2020, it was confirmed that Greenwald and Australian actress Phoebe Tonkin were in a relationship, but they have since split up.